dqbd/ts-math-evaluate/thesis/text/implementation/5_other-operations.md

             & = L \cdot x_k + R \cdot \frac{1}{x_k^{n-1}}                                                            \\
   \end{split}$$

 A naive implementation can be done by intimately mirroring the algorithm and nesting the generic types for readability, shown in Listing [\[lst:root-wrong\]](#lst:root-wrong).
 However, as it turns out, TypeScript will bail out due to the depth limit.
-Instead, to bypass the limit, the final implementation seen in Listing [\[lst:root-right\]](#lst:root-right) uses `infer` keyword to defer instantiation as much as possible, essentially treating `infer` as a way to assign intermediate values to variables.
+Instead, to bypass the limit, the final implementation seen in Listing [\[lst:root-right\]](#lst:root-right) uses the `infer` keyword to defer instantiation as much as possible, essentially treating `infer` as a way to assign intermediate values to variables.

 Even so, it is not desired for the algorithm to run indefinitely; instead, the iteration is cut off after seven iterations, as more iterations will cause the type checker to reach the instantiation limit when evaluating.